Universal communication part II: channels with memory: Discussion

-To summarize, in the case of LZ universal source coding there is a combination of an elegant scheme on one hand, a competitive universality result which is rather theoretical (if competent competitors are considered), and good performance for simple models and for practical scenarios.
-In the communication setting presented here, we currently only have the second property, i.e. a theoretical competitive universality result.
-However, it does not seem unfeasible to improve the results and obtain also good convergence rates for simple models (and perhaps a more elegant scheme).
+To summarize, in the case of LZ universal source coding there is a combination of an elegant scheme, a competitive universality result which is rather theoretical (if competent competitors are considered), and good performance for simple models and for practical scenarios.
+In the communication setting presented here, only the second property, i.e. a theoretical competitive universality result, was shown.
+Complementary results that present faster convergence rates under simpler models or reference systems are required, in order to show such schemes can have gains that are realizable in practice (such is the result of \selector{\cite{YL_PriorPrediction}}{Chapter~\ref{chap:prior_prediction}}, for example).

+A possible direction for improving asymptotical convergence rate is modifying the comparison class or the channel model.
+As an example, comparing the results of \selector{\cite{YL_UnivModuloAdditive}}{Chapter~\ref{chap:univ_modadditive}} and \selector{\cite{YL_PriorPrediction}}{Chapter~\ref{chap:prior_prediction}} regarding convergence rates, it is observed that the overheads related to learning the prior are larger than overheads of universal decoding, for the same block lengths.
+As the current bounds are not tight, this only a conjecture.
+In view of this, one may consider as reference, encoders and decoder which operate over a block of a certain size, however their codebook distributions are close to i.i.d. (e.g. in the sense of \cite{ShamaiVerdu_goodcodes}) or have constrained structures, as practical codes do.

 Another aspect related to convergence rate is the amount of time and data which are reasonable for training.
-Suppose it takes the universal system a month of communication in order to achieve optimal performance.
-Initially this could seem a lot of time.
-However, the alternative process, of manually studying the channel model, coming up with simplified mathematical models, and designing systems optimized for these models, would usually take years, and will not necessarily end up with a system better matched to the actual channel.
-Therefore it is reasonable to allow a significant amount of time for training.
+One should take into account that the alternative process, of manually studying the channel model, coming up with simplified mathematical models, and designing systems optimized for these models, is also time consuming.
+Therefore, it is not unreasonable to allow a significant amount of time for training.